Edward Vincent Jr. Park: Early development

 Prior to its use as a park, the site was "a brickyard, a [brief] mushroom-growing operation and a fig orchard which paid dividends".

-Some sort of recreational layout may have existed by 1895: “Thanksgiving day the lnglewood Baseball club played the Brickyard Nine on the diamond at Centinela.”
+Some sort of recreational layout may have existed by 1895: “Thanksgiving day the Inglewood Baseball club played the Brickyard Nine on the diamond at Centinela.”

 The chimney of the closed brick kiln was ultimately demolished by the Keystone Film Company as part of a movie shoot in 1910.

 The park’s street address is on Warren Lane; the lane is named after a person named J. Warren Lane (1872-1940), an early settler and nurseryman who "led a movement for development of Centinela Park and organized groups to sponsor tree plantings there in what was once a fig orchard he had set out".
 The 40 acre fig orchard was originally owned by the Inglewood Water Company and later transferred to the city of Inglewood.

 J. Warren Lane, who had worked the old orchard as a horticulturist (introducing the wasp needed to pollinate Smyrna figs), was appointed a park commissioner in 1925.
 In 1928 he organized a planting of three acres of native species on the highest point in Centinela Park, following a speech by Theodore Payne, "Los Angeles authority on wild-flower planting, who talked on the necessity for preserving California’s wild-flower heritage."

 In 1929, Lane was honored by the city for "laying out and beautifying Centinela Park".

 The local American Legion post was also heavily involved in the park’s early years, funding the Veterans' Memorial building and "the plunge" swimming pool, as well as sponsoring tree plantings throughout the park "in honor of fallen heroes".